sovrin-foundation/protocol/protocol.md

 ### Interoperability Requirements

 ### Ledger Requirements
 Generating a new Claim does not require writing to the ledger if the Issuer pre-issues the Revocation Registry.
-Proving does not require a write to the ledger either.
+Authentication does not require a write to the ledger either; it requires a read though.

 Proving a Claim is not revoked, and verification of a Proof both require reading from the ledger.
 Therefore the ledger should have good read performance.